mowens86/fitness_crunch/README.md

 # 🏋️ FitZ

 A simple fitness website that is being used as a learning project to use Gatsby js to learn the JAMstack.
+Use this as a layout for your website if it helps you.

-### This README will be updated as we go...
+### File structure